 Denver offensive coordinator Mike McCoy and Dolphins interim coach Todd Bowles were the other finalists for the Dolphins job.
 The team wants to keep Bowles on the staff as defensive coordinator, something with which Philbin appeared more comfortable than McCoy.

-According to NFL.com, McCoy wanted to interview a few more candidates for the defensive coordinator position, while Philbin is apparently on board with the idea.
+, McCoy wanted to interview a few more candidates for the defensive coordinator position, while Philbin is apparently on board with the idea.

 Philbin did not call plays for the Packers this season (that duty fell to head coach Mike McCarthy), but he did run all offensive meetings and devise the Packers' game plans.